akshayravikumar/blog/_posts/2020-07-07-python-dictionaries.md

 <img src="/images/chart1.svg" style="width:min(100%, 800px)">

 Second, for a fixed value of \\(k = 2000\\) we can see how insertion time varies with \\(n\\).
-It shouldn't be hard to demonstrate verify that time is proportional to \\(1/n\\).
+It shouldn't be hard to verify that time is proportional to \\(1/n\\).

 <img src="/images/chart2.svg" style="width:min(100%, 800px)">

 Cool, these are consistent with our predictions!

 So why doesn't Python run into this slowdown?
 In short, true collisions rarely happen in practice.
 Python also makes sure to use every bit of the hash value--see the `perturb` logic in [dictobject.c](https://github.com/python/cpython/blob/3.7/Objects/dictobject.c)--so it isn't as simple as taking hash values mod the length of the array.
 For this reason, insertion cost is dominated by different probe sequences overlapping, rather than two keys having the exact same probe sequence.
-It isn't trivial, but one can prove that adding \\(k\\) keys takes \\(\Theta(k)\\) time in expectation.
+[It isn't trivial](https://en.wikipedia.org/wiki/Linear_probing#Analysis), but one can prove that adding \\(k\\) keys takes \\(\Theta(k)\\) time in expectation.

 ### Problem 4